We are delighted to announce the thirteenth

 Prof. Dr.-Ing.
 Carlos Jahn (Institute of Maritime Logistics, TUHH &Fraunhofer Center for Maritime Logistics and Services)

-An optional Ph.D. seminar will be held on the 11 October 2017 for doctoral candidates in cooperation with the Kühne Logistics University.
-The aim of the workshop is to promote an understanding of new research opportunities in logistics and supply chain management that arise due to digitization.
-These opportunities relate, for example, to additive manufacturing, IoT, analytics and new business models driven by digital technology.
-The proposed methodologies focus on modeling and empirical research.
+An optional Ph.D. seminar will be held on the 25 September 2019 for doctoral candidates in cooperation with the Kühne Logistics University.
 The workshop is conducted under the guidance of experienced researchers.
 The get-together is also meant as a networking opportunity and a reduced-rate access to the conference for those young researchers that are not yet ready to submit a full paper.
+More information about the content of the workshop will be published very soon!

 Authors are invited to submit original and unpublished research results or best practices that have not been submitted for publication elsewhere.
 The official conference language for abstracts, papers, and presentations is English.